IDT-ITI/TSalV360/README.md

 python inference.py --model_path="path_to_model" --video_path="path_to_video" --text_input="text_description" --output_path="path_to_save_generated_saliency_maps"
 ```

-The output consists of saliency maps for the video frames, saved as .png files in the folder specified above.
+The output consists of saliency maps for the video frames of the input video, that are saved as .png files in the folder specified above.

 ## Licence